 The Editor has no first-hand knowledge of the Hetchins operation as it was under Harry's or Alf's direction; he depends for information on many other people and hereby expresses his gratitude.
 Every effort is made to ensure that the information provided is accurate (completeness is virtually impossible in this field).
 Further information, suggestions, and corrections are gratefully accepted.

 A number of people have contributed to this web site and their help is hereby acknowledged.
 The text, photos, suggestions, and encouragement they provide enrich this site.
-My sources, in alphabetical order, include the following: Dale Brown (CR Forum), Mick Butler (Paris Cycles), Marion Curwood (Jack Denny's daughter), Paul Hetchin (Hyman's grandson, Alf's son), Len & Jean Ingram (The Hetchins Register), Ken Janes (former Hetchins employee & lug cutter), Trevor Jarvis (TJ Cycles), Bob Johnson, Roger Lee (Hetchin's former USA distributor, www.WorldClassCycles.com), David Miller (current Hetchins manager), Andrew Moore, Doug Poll (Flying Gate Webmaster), Tom Rawson, Clive Rodell, Hilary Stone, Donald Thomas (Bob Jackson Cycles), others who wish to remain anonymous, and all those whose beautiful bikes appear here.
+My sources, in alphabetical order, include the following: Dale Brown (CR Forum), Mick Butler (Paris Cycles), Marion Curwood (Jack Denny's daughter), Paul Hetchin (Hyman's grandson, Alf's son), Len & Jean Ingram (The Hetchins Register), Ken Janes (former Hetchins employee & lug cutter), Trevor Jarvis (TJ Cycles), Bob Johnson, Roger Lee (Hetchin's former USA distributor, www.WorldClassCycles.com), David Miller (current Hetchins manager), Andrew Moore, Doug Poll (Flying Gate Webmaster), Tom Rawson, Paul Riley (Hetchins frame builder for the past 25+ years), Clive Rodell, Hilary Stone, Donald Thomas (Bob Jackson Cycles), others who wish to remain anonymous, and all those whose beautiful bikes appear here.
 Thank you all! --the Editor.

 The fine print: This not-for-profit web site is privately maintained by and for Hetchins owners and enthusiasts.
 Costs of maintaining this web site are met entirely privately, with no contribution from the manufacturer or any advertiser.
 This web site is beholden to no commercial interest.